sasha0552/nvidia-pstate/README.md

 # nvidia-pstate
 A library and CLI utilities for managing performance states of NVIDIA GPUs.

+> [!IMPORTANT]
+Try the new implementation - [nvidia-pstated](https://github.com/sasha0552/nvidia-pstated).
+The daemon does not require application patching and switches performance states automatically.

 ## Installation
 ### Prerequirements
 #### Linux